 1. Begin by taking a quick assessment.

 Run through a mental checklist to make note of your food triggers.
-What are the reasons that you’re turning to food?
-If you become aware and observant of your habits, you take a powerful step toward becoming a mindful eater who knows when he’s really physically hungry.
+What are the reasons you’re turning to food?
+If you become aware and observant of your habits, you take a powerful step toward becoming a mindful eater who knows when they’re really physically hungry.

 2. Grab a glass of water.